menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_names_and_gender_revisited_test.md

 2. "male" is entered into the search testField
 3. Only patients with a "Male" birth gender are listed

-### Review the preferred gender and name on a patients profile
+### Review the birth gender, preferred gender and preferred name on a patients profile

 1. The Search Patients screen is shown
 2. A patient in the list is selected by mouse double-click
 3. The Profile screen is shown
 4. 'Gender Identity:' field shows either 'Man', 'Woman', 'Non-binary', or 'Not set'
+3. 'Gender Assigned at Birth' field shows either 'Male', 'Female' or 'Not set'
-5. 'Name:' field shows preferred name (first name if not set), middle name(s), and last name
+5. 'Name:' field shows preferred name (or first name if not set), middle name(s), and last name

 ### Edit the preferred name for a patient